davidkirwan/cloaked-octo-ninja/apps/README.md

 ### house-cleaning/
 - Contains a rake script for performing house cleaning functions on a directory, such as incrementally naming all files, and deleting all duplicate files from the directory

+### mongodb-backup-script/
+- Contains a simple Ruby Rake system for automating the backup of a MongoDB database.

 ### rrdtool-interface-script/
 - Contains the code to setup and monitor an interface by graphing the data produced by ifconfig using rrdtool and displaying the results on a html page.